 Adeleye, who was found guilty of manslaughter by gross negligence, was given a suspended jail sentence.

-A judge at Manchester Crown Court ordered her to serve 21 months in jail, suspended for 24 months.'No problem'
+A judge at Manchester Crown Court ordered her to serve 21 months in jail, suspended for 24 months.

 She was also given a six-month overnight curfew and a 12-month supervision order.